 License Conditions

-License conditions inspections (if required) will be completed as part of the cROP if they are performed prior to the 10 CFR 52.103(g) finding or as part of the ROP inspection program if they are after the 10 CFR 52.103(g) finding.
+License conditions inspections (if required) will be completed as part of the cROP if they are performed prior to the 10 CFR 52.103(g) finding or completed as part of the ROP inspection program if they are performed after the 10 CFR 52.103(g) finding.

 06.03 Plant Specific Supplemental and Reactive Inspections .
 The staff will assess plant performance using IMC 2505.
 Licensees whose performance is outside the licensee response column in the CAM will receive plant specific supplemental inspections based on its assessed performance.
 The depth and breadth of specific supplemental inspections chosen for implementation will depend upon the significance of the identified issues and will be conducted pursuant to the inspection procedure specified in the CAM.
 Region II has the lead for conducting plant specific supplemental inspections.
 In addition, Region II staff may conduct reactive inspections in response to events and issues that occur at the facility.
 Reactive Inspections include inspections required for allegation response and event follow-up.
 IMC 2504, Appendix C, “Response to Significant Issues or Events" contains guidance for reactive inspections.